Tauka/yandex-internship-task-2017-fall/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

 ## Acknowledgments

-* Thanks for stackoverflow guys
+* Thanks to stackoverflow guys
 * Yandex
 * Me